 Duration of leaf surface wetness appears to be a key factor in the development and spread of tar spot.
 Farmers with irrigated corn in areas affected by tar spot have experimented with irrigating at night to reduce the duration of leaf wetness, although the potential effectiveness of this practice to reduce tar spot has not yet been determined.

-When conditions favor tar spot development, satellite imagery and scouting tools like Directed Scouting and Threat ID from Granular Insights can be a useful tool to identify areas of stress and confirm infection.
+When conditions favor tar spot development, satellite imagery and scouting tools from Granular Insights can be a useful tool to identify areas of stress and confirm infection.

 Yield potential of a field appears to be positively correlated with tar spot risk, with high productivity, high nitrogen fertility fields seeming to experience the greatest disease severity in affected areas.
 Research on P. maydis in Latin America has also suggested a correlation between high nitrogen application rates and tar spot severity.